IramAbid/gitcmd/README.md

 # git help --all --no-external-commands: exclude the listing of external "git-*" commands found in the $PATH

 # git help --all --no-verbose: When used with --all, print description for all recognized commands.
 This is the default.

+# git help --all -no-aliaises: When used with --all, exclude the listing of configured aliases.

+#g